devopsgroup-io/catapult/README.md

 ### Email ###

+**SMTP: SendGrid**

 Email delivery is an art, there are many considerations when trying to get an email into someone's inbox.
-Some considerations include, IP reputation, bounce management, analytics visibility, and more.
-For that reason, Catapult requires setup of a SendGrid account and configuration of SMTP within your website's software.
+Some considerations include, message encryption, authentication, IP reputation, bounce management, analytics visibility, [and more](https://sendgrid.com/email-delivery/).
+For that reason, Catapult requires setup of the managed SMTP relay provider, SendGrid.
 To configure SendGrid with your website's software, please set the SMTP configuration to the following:

 * SMTP host: `smtp.sendgrid.net`
 * SMTP port: `587`